Slack

 Untitled

-If you don’t want to link one specific assistant to one channel, you can use the ~ or the + sign to talk to any shared or company assistant directly from Slack.
+If you don’t want to link one specific agent to one channel, you can use the ~ or the + sign to talk to any shared or company agent directly from Slack.

 or